pierrewinter/Humanitarian_Market_Imputation/README.md

 │
 │
 ├── data
-│   └── processed            <- The final, canonical data sets for modeling.
+│   └── processed            <- The final imputed data sets for modeling.
 │
 │
-├── reports                   <- Generated analysis as HTML, PDF, LaTeX, etc.
+├── reports                   <- Written report in PDF format │
-│   └── figures               <- Generated graphics and figures to be used in reporting │
 │
 ├── src                      <- Source code of this project.
 All final code comes here (Notebooks are thought for exploration)
-│   ├── __init__.py          <- Makes src a Python module
-│   ├── main.py              <- main file, that can be called.
 │   │
-│   │
-│   └── utils                <- Scripts to create exploratory and results oriented visualizations
+│   └── utils                <- Scripts to create visualizations, parse datasets, and create results

 ```